Cal Raleigh Player Props: Mariners vs. Marlins

 Cal Raleigh At The Plate

-- Raleigh has 10 doubles, a triple, eight home runs and 22 walks while batting .209.
+- Raleigh is batting .211 with 10 doubles, a triple, nine home runs and 23 walks.

-- Raleigh has picked up an RBI in 27.3% of his games this year, with more than one RBI in 12.7% of his games.
-He has also driven in three or more runs in two contests.
+- Raleigh has had at least one RBI in 28.6% of his games this year (16 of 56), with more than one RBI eight times (14.3%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 22 of 55 games this year, and more than once 3 times.
+- He has scored in 23 games this season (41.1%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.